Christof93/SciKGTeX/README.md

 * `\metaauthor{..}`
 * `\researchfield{..}`

-Now we can surround passages in the text with these commands as illustrated by this example of a summarized research article by
+We can surround expressions and passages in the text with these commands as illustrated by this example of a summarized research article by
 Wald, Ellen R., David Nash, and Jens Eickhoff on “Effectiveness of Amoxicillin/Clavulanate Potassium in the Treatment of Acute Bacterial Sinusitis in Children.”
 Pediatrics, vol. 124, no. 1, 2009, pp. 9-15.:

 ```latex